 So, if over 1 billion dollars of laboratory work is heading offshore, where is it going?
-It appears that the majority is being shipped to China, which has already had a bit of a public relations problem with a variety of products.

-A major concern for dentists is a very recent investigative report by the CBS television affiliate station in Cleveland, Ohio, based on a lawsuit by a woman who is claiming adverse reactions caused by lead (160 ppm) in a maxillary 3-unit fixed partial denture manufactured in China.
-The station, working with a local dental clinician, sent out eight porcelain-fused-tometal full-coverage restorations to four different laboratories in China and then had them tested.
-The results showed one crown with 210-ppm lead contamination in the porcelain.
-The investigation and subsequent reporting were unbiased and professional.
-It is a tribute to their high standards that a mass hysteria has not occurred; however, by the time you are reading this editorial, that may no longer be the case.
+It appears that the majority is being shipped to China, which already has a bit of a public relations problem with a variety of products.
+Of particular concern to dentists is a recent investigative report by the CBS television affiliate station in Cleveland, Ohio, based on a lawsuit by a woman who is claiming adverse reactions caused by lead (160 ppm) in a maxillary 3-unit fixed partial denture manufactured in China.
+The station, working with a local dental clinician, sent out 8 porcelain-fused-to-metal full-coverage restorations to 4 different laboratories in China and then had them tested.
+The results showed 1 crown with 210-ppm lead contamination in the porcelain.
+The investigation and subsequent reporting was unbiased and professional.
+It is a tribute to their high standards that mass hysteria has not occurred; however, by the time you are reading this editorial, that may no longer be the case.

 I wear a Swiss watch, drive a Japanese car, and write with a French pen.
-I love Italian wines (with a tip of the hat to Argentinean Malbecs for price and quality), Spanish olives, and French cheese.
+I love Italian wines (with a tip of the hat to Argentinean Malbacs for price and quality), Spanish olives, and French cheese.
 Most of my clothes, shoes, and household wares are imported.
 We live in a globalized economy and are better for it.
 Global economics has been an accepted fabric in dentistry for years, with Astra, Dentsply, 3M ESPE, GC, Ivoclar Vivadent, Nobel Biocare, and numerous others having long and successful international histories.
 The issue is this: I know where all of the things I wear, drive, use, and eat are made, but that is not the case with outsourced dental prostheses.
-Clinicians do not know when their laboratory work has been outsourced, so how can the patient know?
+Clinicians don't know when their laboratory work has been outsourced, so how can the patient know?
 If you prescribe a specific brand, how do you know it was actually used to manufacture the prosthesis?
 If there is a problem, how will we track the source?
 Who will do the recall?
 How do you recall cemented or bonded restorations?